FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 - Simplest form of population substructure.
 - Individuals in a population can be divided into disjoint strata.
-- Strata: ethnic, racial, geographic group.
+- Strata: ethnic, racial, or geographic groups.
-- Allele frequency can vary among strata.
+- Allele frequencies can vary among strata.
     ![bg right:40% w:500](./images/pop_euro.png)

 ---